Wisdom tooth surgery in Singapore

 Wisdom tooth extraction is usually performed under local anaesthetic.
-However, you may choose to have wisdom teeth surgery under intravenous sedation in Singapore.
+However, you can also choose to have wisdom teeth surgery under intravenous sedation.

 For intravenous sedation; there will be an additional fee for an Anaesthesiologist to administer the sedation, which is about SGD$900 – SGD$1,000 per hour.

 General anaesthesia is generally not required in most cases of wisdom teeth removal.

 |S$350 – S$600 (depends on whether it is one jaw or two jaws)

 |S$600 – S$1,200 per tooth

 *All fees are subject to prevailing Singapore Goods and Services Tax.

 *All fees are subject to change without prior notice.